ilhan007/ui5con-app/docs/Step7_Detail_FilterBar.md

 # Detail Page Filter Bar

 One more step is left to complete our application.
-Most of SAP applications have different options for filtering.
+Most of SAP's applications have different options for filtering.
-We will now implement a simple filter bar for ordering and adding fields to our table
+We will now implement a simple filter bar for ordering and adding fields to our table.

 Lets add a new component called FilterBar as we already did in the last step.